 If we remember where we came from, perhaps we can then have a bit of sympathy and understanding for Evangelicals who find their humanness exposed for all to see.
 By being exposed they are now forced to come to terms with their humanness.
-They are forced to admit that, no they are not any different than the people they called heathens, sinners, degenerates, reprobates, or godless.
-It is hard for Evangelicals to admit, I am human, to admit that, for all their sanctimony and Bible-thumping they are no different than atheists like me.
+They are forced to admit that, no they are not any different from the people they call heathens, sinners, degenerates, reprobates, or godless.
+It is hard for Evangelicals to admit, I am human, to admit that, for all their sanctimony and Bible-thumping, they are no different from atheists like me.

 Many of the Evangelical “sins” are not what non-Evangelicals would consider wrong.
 It is the Evangelical moral and ethical code that says certain behaviors are wrong and often Evangelicals find themselves doing things that are contrary to the official Evangelical code of living.
 Their behavior is only wrong when viewed in the context of their Evangelical beliefs.

 A central tenet of the Evangelical religion is self-denial.
-(I have written about this here) Evangelicals are taught and expected to deny who and what they really are.
-If the Bible says something is a “sin” then the Evangelical MUST refrain from doing it regardless of what his desire, want, or need is.
+Evangelicals are taught and expected to deny who and what they really are.
+If the Bible says something is a “sin” then the Evangelical MUST refrain from doing it regardless of what their desire, want, or need is.

-The Evangelical is taught to fight against his humanness.
-He must deny the lusts of the flesh.
-He must die to self.
-He must crucify the flesh.
-But he can’t.
-No matter how much he tries, his humanness still forces its way to the forefront and he ends up doing things that his church, pastor, and fellow Evangelicals consider “sinful.”
+The Evangelical is taught to fight against their humanness.
+They must deny the lusts of the flesh.
+They must die to self.
+They must crucify the flesh.
+But they can’t.
+No matter how much they try, their humanness still forces its way to the forefront and they end up doing things that their church, pastor, and fellow Evangelicals consider “sinful.”

 Evangelicals are humans, and like Dexter, their humanness calls to them and demands attention.
 No matter how long or how often they force their humanness into the Evangelical closet, it continues to call out to them.
 They can no more deny who they are than Dexter Morgan can deny that he is a serial killer.